ieeta-pt/HPC-guides/docs/about.md

-# About IEETA HPC
+# About Pleiades

-This page is dedicated to providing you with a comprehensive understanding of the IEETA HPC facility, its purpose, capabilities, and the unique opportunities it offers for research and computation-intensive projects.
+This page is dedicated to providing a comprehensive understanding of Pleiades, the name of IEETA's HPC cluster.
+Here, you will learn about its purpose, capabilities, and the unique opportunities it offers for research and computation-intensive projects.

 ## Objectives

-- **Support Advanced Research:** The primary objective of IEETA HPC is to enable and accelerate research that requires substantial computational resources.
+- **Support Advanced Research:** The primary objective of Pleiades is to enable and accelerate research that requires substantial computational resources.
-- **Offer an open and unified computation platform:** By aggregating heterogenous computation devices under the same cluster, we can facilitate in a unified way and fair access to all of our reshearchers.
+- **Offer an open and unified computation platform:** By aggregating heterogenous computation devices under the same cluster, we can facilitate in a unified way fair access to all of our reshearchers.

 ## Capabilities

-IEETA HPC offers a range of computing resources, including traditional CPU clusters and GPU-enabled nodes for deep learning tasks.
+Pleiades offers a range of computing resources, including traditional **CPU** and **GPU**-enabled nodes.

-## Cluster Configuration

-The IEETA HPC facility features a robust hardware configuration, including:

-- **Compute Nodes:** TODO
-- **GPU Nodes:** TODO
-- **Storage:** TODO

-The management of access to the cluster is primarily conducted through [Slurm](https://slurm.schedmd.com/documentation.html).

 ## Support Team